fboes/aerofly-patterns/README.md

 - `README.md`: Quick summary of all missions

 See [the installation instructions](https://fboes.github.io/aerofly-missions/docs/generic-installation.html) on how to import the missions into Aerofly FS 4.

+## Technical stuff

+This projects uses the public APIs of the [Aviation Weather Center](https://aviationweather.gov/).
+The usage of these APIs may be restricted or blocked on your local computer.
+The data may also be incoherent with your local state of Aerofly FS 4.

 ## Legal stuff